tlaplus/tlaplus/general/ide/README.md

   1. Choose "Neon" as the product version at the bottom
 5. On the next screen, expand "Github Project" in the tree and select the check-box left to "TLA+"
   1. Verify that "TLA+" shows up under "Project" at the bottom table and that the "Master" stream is selected
-6. On the next page, select whether to use anonymous access to github or not from the "TLA+ Github Repository" dropdown list
+6. On the next page, select whether to use anonymous access (read-only) to github or not from the "TLA+ Github Repository" dropdown list
 7. Hit Finish and have a coffee or tea (though you might have to accept a license dialog...)